ihajat/ChuckNorris3/README.md

 Basic App that shows a simple application that will interact with The Internet Chuck Norris Database API (http://www.icndb.com/api/).

+Since this app is about joke based around Chuck Norris.
+Let's start with a joke that never fails to bring a smile to my face :

+"Norris never goes to the dentist because his teeth are unbreakable.
+His enemies never go to the dentist because they have no teeth."

 the starting screen:
 1) Random joke
 2) Text input